mhadaily/gtransit/README.md

-# Google Translator in your terminal
+# Google translator in your terminal

-This is a simple Node CLI translator via Google translate that uses Async/Await in Node 7 and a fallback to Promise in Node < 7.
+This is a simple Node CLI translator via Google translate.
 It is able to say your translation based on your operating system text-to-speech default.

 ## Installation